-- Draw out long rows in your planting bed with a rake or spade, approximately 8-inches apart.
+- Draw out long rows in your planting bed with a rake or spade, approximately 6-inches apart.
 Then, use a long handled dibber to create planting holes.
-Push the dibber into the soil up to a depth of 5 to 6 inches and 4-inches apart.
-Plant your garlic bulbs pointy side up and flat side down.
+Push the dibber into the soil up to a depth of 4 to 5 inches and 4-inches apart.
+Plant your garlic cloves pointy side up and flat side down.
 Then cover the holes with soil and level out the surface of the bed with the back side of a rack.

 After removing the scapes, the garlic cloves will continue to develop until they attain their maximum size.

 Harvest your garlic when the plants begin to yellow and die back from the outer leaves.
 Once the third outer leaf turns yellow, I know my garlic is ready for harvest.
 This is usually 4 weeks after scape removal.
 If you wait too long and the majority of the plant has withered and dried, the papery skin covering the bulbs will have broken down, exposing the young cloves.
 Think of each leaf as a layer of papery covering over your bulbs.
 The more leaves that turn yellow and dry, the more layers of papery skin that have broken down and disappeared.
 A few layers are ok, but too many and you will be left with naked bulbs.
 This papery protection is important for long-term garlic storage.

 To harvest your garlic, use a garden fork or spade to carefully lift the garlic out of the ground.
 The ground may be firm, but you don’t want to damage your garlic.
 Position your garden fork approximately 3 inches from the base of the garlic and push your fork into the ground, lifting it.

 If your garlic gets damaged it won’t store well.
 Use these bulbs first and store the rest.

 Curing Garlic for Storage: